beetbox/beets/docs/plugins/metasync.rst

 To configure the plugin, make a ``metasync:`` section in your configuration file.
 The available options are:

-- **source**: A list of sources to fetch metadata from.
+- **source**: A list of comma-separated sources to fetch metadata from.
   Set this to "amarok" or "itunes" to enable synchronization with that player.
   Default: empty

 The follow subsections describe additional configure required for some players.